mui/material-ui/docs/src/pages/components/trap-focus/trap-focus.md

 <p class="description">Trap focus within a DOM node.</p>

-> ⚠️ The component is experimental and unstable.

-`TrapFocus` is a component that manages focus for its descendants.
+TrapFocus is a component that manages focus for its descendants.
 This is useful when implementing overlays such as modal dialogs, which should not allow focus to escape while open.

 When `open={true}` the trap is enabled, and pressing <kbd>Tab</kbd> or <kbd>Shift</kbd>+<kbd>Tab</kbd> will rotate focus within the inner focusable elements of the component.